epageler/Documentation/RPN_Financial_Calculator/RPN-Financial-Calculator-Documentation.md

 8. Ability to Copy/Paste the top of the stack to/from the clipboard to interact with other Windows applications.
     - See Copy/Paste in the Edit menu item

-9. Right-click to change the display to/from floating decimal point to a specified number of decimal digits.
+9. Right-click to change the display to floating decimal point or to a specified number of decimal digits.

 ## Performing Calculations
 For those of you who don't anything about RPN, here is a link to an article that explains its background and development.
 Read more: [Museum of HP Calculators](https://www.hpmuseum.org/rpn.htm).